yermolim/glbim/README.md

   <li>auto-resized canvas with transparent background (so outer container background used, easy to switch colors)</li>
 </ul>

-## Outside of scope:
+### Outside of scope:
-(The support of these possible features are outside of the current module scope and their implementation is implausible unless the module will become popular and there will be a huge amount of requests for additional features, which I think is extremely unrealistic)
+The support of these possible features are outside of the current module scope and their implementation is implausible unless the module will become popular and there will be a huge amount of requests for additional features, which I think is extremely unrealistic.
 <ul>
   <li>textures</li>
   <li>animation</li>
   <li>model editing</li>
 </ul>

+## Dependencies:
+</ul>
+  <li><a href="https://github.com/mrdoob/three.js">three.js<a></li>
+  <li><a href="https://github.com/ReactiveX/rxjs">RxJS<a></li>
+</ul>

 #### *Mesh ids
 A combination of internal model UUID and mesh 'name' field is used as mesh id (`${modelUuid}|${meshName}`).
 This id is used for all available manipulations with a mesh (selection/isolation/hiding/coloring etc.).
 If mesh id is not unique, all manipulations will affect all meshes with this id.

 If I find time for this, or if there are any requests, I will add more details to the description.

-## Dependencies:
-</ul>
-  <li><a href="https://github.com/mrdoob/three.js">three.js<a></li>
-  <li><a href="https://github.com/ReactiveX/rxjs">RxJS<a></li>
-</ul>